Structured governance assurance for UK school governing boards.

 A year-long arc of structured monitoring

 Each governor linked to a priority makes three visits across the academic year.
-Each visit has a defined purpose, a seasonal set of focus points drawn from your SIP, and two priority-specific questions.
-The three stages build on each other — establishing, assessing, then evaluating.
+Each visit has a defined purpose, a seasonal set of focus points drawn from your SIP and two priority-specific questions written for that priority.
+The three stages build on each other: establishing, assessing, then evaluating.

 Visit 01 · Autumn Term